 Or in if you are in a rental, head out to the Rialto Market every morning (except Sunday and Monday) to find the freshest fish and produce.
 Some of which you can only find in winter.

-Here are a few of the best places in town:
+Here are a few of the best places in town.

 Best Bits to leave you with

 If you thought Venice in winter wasn’t worth visiting, you might want to reconsider.
-The magical aura of this historic city multiplies several-fold at this time of your.
+The magical aura of this historic city multiplies several-fold at this time of year.
 For all you know, this might become your favorite winter-time destination.

 Here are some more Best Bits of Venice to read about: